4 April 2012

-In the third in a series of guest posts, Rowan Bosworth-Davies, a financial crime consultant and former Scotland Yard detective, examines the strange assumption that ultimately led to the failure of the FSA
+In the third in a series of guest posts, Rowan Bosworth-Davies, a financial crime consultant and former Scotland Yard detective, examines the strange assumption that ultimately lay behind the Financial Services Authority’s failure

 When I was a detective at the Metropolitan Police Company Fraud Department, in 1984, my commander sent me to the USA to study the American way of financial regulation.
 I returned a committed convert to US methods of regulating the financial sector.

 Sadly, under president Ronald Reagan and then under president George W Bush, deregulatory tendencies were allowed to predominate.
 This directly led to financial carnage seen on Wall Street recently.
 However I remained impressed by the committed nature of US regulators and their desire to do the right thing.
 While I was in Washington D.C., studying at the Securities Exchange Commission, the British government published a White Paper that would become the basis for the Financial Services & Markets Act 2000.